Logarithmic submajorisation and order-preserving linear isometries: Order-preserving isometries into -normed spaces

 \section{Order-preserving isometries into $\Delta$-normed spaces}

-In this section, we extend \cite[Proposition 6]{SV} in two directions.
+In this section, based on detailed study of logarithmic submajorisation, we establish the disjointness-preserving property of order-preserving isometries on noncommutative symmetrically $\Delta$-normed spaces, which is the key to describe isometries.
+We extend \cite[Proposition 6]{SV} in two directions.
 Firstly, we can consider general semifinite von Neumann algebras instead of finite von Neumann algebras, resolving the case left in \cite{SV}.
 Secondly, we extend significantly the class of symmetrically $\Delta$-normed spaces (even in the normed case) to which the theorem is applicable.
 In particular, we can consider the usual $L_1$-norm, which is not strictly $K$-monotone.
-Our approach is based on detailed study of logarithmic submajorisation.

 Recall that for a finite von Neumann algebra $\cN$ with a faithful normal finite trace $\tau$, the Fuglede-Kadison determinant was introduced in \cite{FugK}.
 In \cite{HaaSch} (see also \cite{DSZ2017,DSZ}), Haagerup and Schultz defined the Fuglede-Kadison determinant $det _\cN (x ) \ge 0$ of $x \in S(\cN,\tau) $ such that $ \log_+ \mu(x)\in L_1(0,\infty)$ by the integral: